 The Finnish Radio Symphony Orchestra (FRSO) will be continuing its performances online, but audiences will not be admitted to the concert hall between 13 March and 27 May 2020.
 The spring concerts consist of music for small ensembles.
 All FRSO concerts are streamed live on the YLE Areena website and broadcast live on YLE Radio 1, and also broadcast later on the YLE Teema and TV 1 channels.

 The Helsinki Philharmonic Orchestra has cancelled all its concerts this spring.
-Chamber music concerts by musicians of the orchestra will be live broadcast at Yle Areena.
-The next concert will take place on 3 April, the programme includes music by Johannes Brahms, Luciano Berio, Robert Schumann and Aulis Sallinen.
-Video and audio recordings of past concerts are available on the HPO Screen website.
+Chamber music concerts by musicians of the orchestra, as well as by guests, will be live broadcast at Yle Areena and HKO Screen website.
+The next concerts will take place on 15 and 29 May.
+In addition, video and audio recordings of past concerts are available on the HPO Screen website.

 The Finnish National Opera and Ballet has cancelled all performances and other public events until 14 April.
-Further information will be posted on the FNOB website as soon as possible.
+Further information will be posted on the FNOB website.
 Opera and ballet performance can be viewed online at Stage24.

 The Lahti Symphony Orchestra has cancelled the concerts unti 12 April.
 Concerts by the orchestra - as well as by other orchestras and ensembles form Finland and other countries - are available online at classiclive.com.